artob/ar.to/2010/12/licensing-and-unlicensing.md

-Thus _"but everyone has a license file; hence I need a license file; what do I put in it?"_ is but one of the many practical questions the Unlicense seeks to answer for public-domain software projects, in essence backporting the copyright-free future into a format suited to the copyright-afflicted present.
+Thus _"but everyone has a license file; hence I need a license file; what do I put in it?"_ is but one of the many practical questions the Unlicense seeks to answer for public-domain software projects, in essence backporting the copyright-free future into an easy-to-use format suited to the copyright-afflicted present.

-It's perhaps both inevitable and necessary that, at this still relatively early stage in the ongoing decline of copyright as an institution, contradictory or confused statements like "licensing something under the Unlicense" abound.
+It is perhaps both inevitable and necessary that, at this still relatively early stage in the ongoing decline of copyright as an institution, contradictory or confused statements like "licensing something under the Unlicense" abound.
 They may even be useful as conversation starters on how unlicensing code into the public domain is fundamentally different from merely choosing yet another random permissive license.

-A useful contemporary analogy for explaining the contrast between permissive licenses and the public domain might be the "manage subscriptions" and "unsubscribe" links in some newsletters.
+An apt contemporary analogy for elucidating the contrast between permissive licenses and the public domain might be the "manage subscriptions" and "unsubscribe" links in some newsletters.